avaneev/prvhash/README.md

 output directly, the PRNG has a high level of security: it is not enough to know the output of PRNG to predict its future values.

+If you have little confidence in OS-provided entropy (via `CryptGenRandom` or `/dev/random/`), you may consider augmenting the `ctx -> lcg[ 0 ]` variable yourself, before generating the required random number sequence.
+A good independent source of entropy is user mouse event timing and positions: you may simply apply something like `ctx -> lcg[ 0 ] ^= event_time_delta_micro;` successively after generating at least 4 random bytes, or even combine the time delta with mouse X-Y positions (via `XOR` or round-robin manner).
+For best security, only the lower half of `lcg` should be augmented.

 ## Streamed Hashing ##

 The file `prvhash42s.h` implements a relatively fast streamed hashing